custom-components/weatheralerts/README.md

 # Breaking change

-On December 25 2019, this custom_component was rewritten to use a more modern API to get alerts.
-At the same time the configuration and storing of alert data was changed.
+No breaking changes (unless you manually installed pull request updates or are updating from a version dated prior to December 25, 2019 - read the documentation below for potential configuration changes).

+# Configuration

-To find your zone go to [https://www.weather.gov/pimar/PubZone](https://www.weather.gov/pimar/PubZone), click the PDF or JPG for your state, then find your Zone number on the map.
+To find your zone ID number, go to [https://www.weather.gov/pimar/PubZone](https://www.weather.gov/pimar/PubZone), click the PDF or JPG for your state, and then find your Zone number on the map.

+To find your county ID number, go to [https://alerts.weather.gov/](https://alerts.weather.gov/), scroll down the page to find your state, click the County List link next to your state, lookup the six character county code for your county in the table, and then take just the number from that county code to use as your county ID number.
+For example, Outagamie County in Wisconsin has county code WIC087.
+The county ID number to use in the platform configuration would be 87.

+You can also use [https://alerts.weather.gov/](https://alerts.weather.gov/) to get marine zone IDs and configure another weatheralerts platform to monitor weather alerts for marine zones.
+Use the same general procedure as mentioned above for county ID, but here you will find your primary marine zone name at the bottom of the list of states, and then you click the Zone List link next to your marine zone to find the specific marine zone ID for your desired location.

 To get started put all the files from `/custom_components/weatheralerts/` here:
 `<config directory>/custom_components/weatheralerts/`